Canal & River Trust: Controversies

 In December 2016, Private Eye magazine reported that the Canal & River Trust had seized a historic retired lightship which had been moored for ten years at the docks near the maritime museum in Liverpool, following a dispute over unpaid berthing fees.
-The ship, named Planet, had served as the country's last manned lightship until 1989, when it went to a museum and later to Liverpool's docks, where it was restored and used as a cafe and volunteer-operated maritime radio museum.
+The ship, named Planet, had served as the country's last crewed lightship until 1989, when it went to a museum and later to Liverpool's docks, where it was restored and used as a cafe and volunteer-operated maritime radio museum.
 The ship's owner reportedly owed overdue berthing fees, which were subsequently paid but not before the trust had towed and impounded the boat in Sharpness, Gloucestershire, thereby incurring further hefty fees.
 The Merseyside Civic Society launched a petition to bring the vessel back to Liverpool but the trust later sold it for £12,500, less than its estimated scrap valuation of £70,000.
 The trust faced possible legal action over the seizure and sale of the ship.

 In November 2019, the Trust was criticised for not acting on calls to open a sluice gate in Worksop during extensive flooding in the area.
 The gate was eventually opened by the fire service, several hours after the first request to the Trust.
 The gate is within a building (not owned by the Trust) which the Trust considered to be unsafe.

-In January 2020, the Trust was criticised for not allowing a 200-year-old barge business to transport bulk-goods from Hull to Knostrop wharf, Leeds, despite the agreement of Leeds City Council and the fact that each shipment would remove 17 HGV journeys from the road network.
-By March 2020 the Trust had relented which should now allow the transport of bulk-goods from Hull to offload in Leeds.